Leo-Beh/CA176GroupProject/README.md

 Group member:

+Note on test_function_unformatted_k by Zi:
+Run this program to obtain a clean version of the df where all characters values such as "76k", replaced with 76000.
+Use this if you need to do calculations etc.

 Note Q.9 by Zi:
 Before running Q.9 please make sure you have installed "ggplot2", "dplyr", and "readxl" in the console as the program make use of these extensions.